certeu/morio/docs/docs/guides/apis/api/readme.md

 ### When to (not) use Basic Authentication

-While Basic Authentication is easier -- no need to login to request a token -- it is also an order of magniture slower then Bearer or Cookie Authentication..
+While Basic Authentication is easier -- no need to login to request a token -- it is also an order of magnitude slower then Bearer or Cookie Authentication..

 That is because both Bearer and Cookie authentication send the JSON Web Token.
 [As we saw above](#json-web-token) the token contains a payload the has everything we need to make a decision about whether or not to grant access.
 The only thing to do is verify the cryptographic signature of the token.